nikola-ebenbeck/portfolio/_pages/about.md

    **Research Projects**: Learn more about my current and past research work.

-   **Practice Projects**: Explore digital teaching, learning, and assessment resources.
+   **Practice-Oriented Projects**: Explore digital teaching, learning, and assessment resources.

-   **Talks & Teaching**: Discover my teaching, teacher training and talk activities.

 ---